 After receiving recommendations of out-of-state experts, the Board of Regents decides which proposals will be funded.
 The Board of Regents staff, acting on behalf of the Board, sets documentary requirements for the processing and execution of contracts resulting from proposals approved for funding by the Board.

 J. DEBRIEFING

-Copies of rating forms completed by out-of-state experts will be provided to affected applicants in July 2016.
+Copies of subject-area ratings completed by out-of-state experts will be provided to affected applicants in July 2018.

 K. TIMETABLE